 The Good Practice Note operationalises and discusses the scope, prevention, minimization and mitigation measures for Gender-based Violence risks that are associated with Bank Investment Project Financing.
-It covers Sexual Exploitation and Abuse (SEA)-exploitation of a vulnerable position differential power or trust for sexual favours and actual or threatened sexual intrusion, Work Place Sexual Harassment (SH) in the form of unwanted sexual advances, requests for sexual favours and sexual physical contact as well as human trafficking (Sexual slavery, coerced transactional sex, illegal transaction people movement.
+It covers Sexual Exploitation and Abuse (SEA)-exploitation of a vulnerable position differential power or trust for sexual favours and actual or threatened sexual intrusion, Work Place Sexual Harassment (SH) in the form of unwanted sexual advances, request for sexual favours and sexual physical contact as well as human trafficking (Sexual slavery, coerced transactional sex, illegal transaction people movement.
 Also presented in the guidance note are non-SEA issues-physical assault, psychological and physical abuse, denial of physical services and resources together with intimate partner violence.
 In responding to project-related GBV/SEA/SH risks, the document proposes adaptable survivor-centred as well as risk and evidence-based approaches that emphasize prevention and risk minimization-especially risks that harm girls and women.
 It also alludes to the importance of building on local knowledge through stakeholder engagement and continuous monitoring and learning.

 Strategies to be implemented by various actors throughout the project cycle to identify GBV/SEA/SH risks on bank-financed projects include risk mapping, assessment and stakeholder consultation.
-Mitigation and minimizing measures such as the use of Codes of Conducts, GBV Service Providers and Environmental and Social Management Plans in addition, capacity assessment is discussed in the document.
+Mitigation and minimizing measures such as the use of Codes of Conducts, GBV Service Providers and Environmental and Social Management Plans in addition capacity assessment are discussed in the document.
 The guidance note also layouts monitoring and evaluation requirements and stresses the need for sensitization and capacity building for stakeholders.

-c.
+ESMP for the Installation of Containerized Cold Room at the Makeni Government Hospital c.
 ESF/Safeguards Interim Note: Covid-19 Considerations in Construction/Civil Works Projects

 This interim note emphasizes the importance of careful scenario planning, clear procedures and protocols, management systems, effective communication and coordination and the need for high levels of responsiveness in a changing environment due to the COVID 19 pandemic.
-It recommends assessing the current situation of projects, putting in place mitigation measures to avoid or minimize the chances of infection (Coronavirus) and planning what to do, if either project workers become infected or the workforce including workers from proximate communities are affected by COVID-19.
+It recommends assessing the current situation of projects, putting in place mitigation measures to avoid or minimize the chances of infection (Corona virus) and planning what to do, if either project workers become infected or the workforce including workers from proximate communities are affected by COVID-19.
 The recommendation in this interim note covers cleaning and waste disposal, medical services and general hygiene for the workforce together with the management of site entry and exit points, work practices and medical supplies for site workers.
-There are also recommendations to ensure continuity in the supply of materials and project activities amidst disruption of supply chains because of COVID-19.
-The interim note is useful for both PIU staff, Project Consultants and Contractors.
+There are also recommendations to ensure continuity in the supply of materials and project activities amidst disruption supply chains because of COVID-19.
+The interim note is useful for both project implementation unit (PIU) staff Project Consultants and Contractors.

-2.5 Relevant Technical WHO Guidelines for COVID-19
+2.5 Relevant Technical WHO Guidelines for COVID-19 Virus

-The World Health Organization since the outbreak continues to issue a number of guidelines to prevent and contain the spread of infections among the population as well as frontline workers.
-These guidelines are updated as and when knowledge about the SARS COV 2 virus improves.
+The World Health Organization since the outbreak continues to issue several guidelines to prevent and contain the spread of infections among the population as well as frontline workers.
+These guidelines are updated as and when knowledge about SARS COV-2 improves.
 Relevant guidelines that relate to the project are discussed below.

-a) Water, Sanitation, Hygiene, and Waste Management for the COVID-19 Virus
+a.
+Water, Sanitation, Hygiene, and Waste Management for the COVID-19 Virus